There are simple ways to avoid food waste and save money and valuable resources just by planning, shopping and cooking.

 Food thrown into your garbage bin ends up in landfill.
 Food in landfill breaks down in a way that can create greenhouse gases, including methane, which affect air quality and public health.
 When we waste food, we also waste the resources used to grow our food (water, soils and energy) and all the energy used to process, package and transport food from markets to our homes.

 Avoiding food waste in the first place is the best way to ensure you are not wasting money or resources.
-The Love Food Hate Waste campaign offers tips, advice and recipes to help you avoid food waste.
+There are many simple ways to avoid food waste.
+These include:

 The kitchen is one place where we consume a lot of resources like food, water, oil, electricity and gas.
 Create an eco-friendly kitchen and lighten your home's footprint on the earth.